Updated: December 15, 2018

 With the mileage deduction, the IRS only lets you deduct trips that are for business.
 Here are the drives the IRS considers to be business:

 |Travel between offices

-You can take a this deduction for travel from your office or work site and your drive to a second place of business.
+You can take the mileage deduction write-off for travel from your office or work site to the second place of business.

-Driving for business-related errands qualifies.
-This can include trips like going to the bank, office supply store or post office.
-Additionally, these small trips add up quickly.
-Many business owners forget to keep track of these drives.
+Driving for business-related errands qualifies as a business drive.
+This can include going to the bank, office supply store or post office.
+These small trips add up quickly, and many business owners forget to keep track of these drives.

 |Business meals and entertainment

 Trips you make to meet with clients or vendors qualify for this deduction.
 This can include drives for dinner, coffee, drinks, etc.